danielehc/katacoda-scenarios/consul_service_mesh_1/step2.md

 #### Deploy Consul with Helm

 You will use `helm install` to deploy Consul using the configuration defined in `consul-values.yml`.
 This should only take a few minutes.

 `helm install -f ~/consul-values.yml hashicorp hashicorp/consul`{{execute}}

 #### Verify the Consul deployment

-Execute `kubectl get services` from the command line to verify the services, including Consul, are being exposed from the Kubernetes cluster.
+Execute `kubectl get services` from the command line to verify the services, including Consul, are running in the Kubernetes cluster.

 `kubectl get services`{{execute}}

 You should have the following four Consul services:

 * hashicorp-consul-server
 * hashicorp-consul-connect-injector-svc
 * hashicorp-consul-dns
 * hashicorp-consul-ui